openalea/action-build-publish-anaconda/doc/workflows/openalea_ci/README.md

 - push or merge PR on master.
 This will trigger an upload on the 'dev' label.
 - push a tag starting with 'v' that defines a new version of your package.
 This will trigger uploading on the `rc` label.
 - create a release from Github UI.
 This will promote your package to 'main'.
 This action is part of OpenAlea Release collective process: do not use except invited by Openalea developpers.

+### Run your workflow locally

+During the development process, you might find yourself needing to test your package build without pushing to GitHub.
+However, using `conda-build` directly can mess with your local environment.
+To avoid this, we recommand to use the [GitHub Local Actions](https://marketplace.visualstudio.com/items?itemName=SanjulaGanepola.github-local-actions) VS-Code extension.

+If you don't use VS-Code, you can still use [`nektos/act`](https://nektosact.com/), a tool that allows you to run GitHub Actions locally, which is the core component of the extension mentioned above.

 ### (optional) Customize your action